Anna Larssen Bjørner

 Anna Vilhelmine Johanne Dorthea Larssen Bjørner née Halberg (1875–1955) was a Danish actress and Pentecostal preacher.
-She was born in to a theatrical family and she was appearing in plays at the age of six.
+She was born in to a theatrical family and began appearing in plays at the age of six.
 However her father died and her mother had to give away three of her children to survive.
 She was seen as a talented actress when she appeared aged sixteen in Musset's Man skal nik spøge med Kærlighenden.

 From 1885 to 1909 she gained popularity, performing on the stages of Copenhagen's Dagmarteatret and Folketeatret.
-At the height of her success, in 1909 under the influence of Thomas Ball Barratt of the Pentecostal movement, she canceled her contract with the theatre and went on to devote the rest of her life to evangelism.
+In 1909, at the height of her success and under the influence of Thomas Ball Barratt of the Pentecostal movement, she canceled her contract with the theatre and went on to devote the rest of her life to evangelism.
 Together with her second husband, Sigurd Bjørner, she preached in Denmark and abroad.

 In 1919 she and her husband founded an evangelical meeting place which in 1924 joined the Apostolic Church in Wales, England and Scotland.